wincenty24/cpu_info/README.md

 # cpu_info

-To run the app use ./scripts/run_app
+1. To run the app use ./scripts/run_app
-To run the unit tests with asan tun ./scripts/asan
+2. To run the unit tests with asan use ./scripts/asan